Infinite Health

-Infinite Health is the sixth studio album by American musician Scott Hansen under the pseudonym Tycho.
+Infinite Health is the seventh studio album by American musician Scott Hansen under the pseudonym Tycho.
 It was released on August 30, 2024, through Mom + Pop and Ninja Tune.
 It received generally favorable reviews from critics.

 Background

 Infinite Health is Tycho's first studio album since Simulcast (2020).
 It is produced by Tycho with Zac Brown and Grizzly Bear's Chris Taylor.
 It includes performances by Brown, Rory O'Connor, and Cautious Clay.

 Critical reception

 Tom Morgan of Clash described the album as "a sharply-constructed and engrossing (if lightweight) exercise in sun-flecked, gentle electronica."
 He added, "The vibes are magical, the emotions are nourishing, without ever being too palpable, and the images it conjures make you see the world in a better light."
 Dylan Barnabe of Exclaim! commented that "The return to a more electronic-based production style is a welcome homecoming, allowing every pluck of the guitar and gentle synth stroke to speak for itself."
 Paul Simpson of AllMusic stated, "Containing some of Tycho's most uptempo material, Infinite Health focuses on rhythm, paying special attention to breakbeat-like choppy drums."